British Rail Class 379

+In early 2022, the fleet was withdrawn from service by Greater Anglia owing to high leasing costs, entering long-term storage.
+In 2025, they returned to service, being operated by Govia Thameslink Railway on Great Northern services.

 Background

 Around the start of the twenty-first century, the West Anglia Main Line (WAML) was relatively neglected in terms of investment and attention amongst railway planners in comparison to routes such as the Great Eastern Main Line (GEML) and the lines serving Tilbury and Southend.
 According to industry periodical RAIL, these lines had received considerably more infrastructure investment as well as new rolling stock that had enabled both non-stop services and a higher top speed of 100 mph, the WAML was largely worked by a two decade-old fleet of Class 317 electric multiple units (EMU) on infrastructure that restricted speeds to 80 mph and only provided sufficient capacity for stopping services.
 However, measures to improve the line were unveiled in a government white paper released during 2007; specifically, operator National Express was to receive £185 million of investment in exchange for the introduction of various changes on the WAML, including improved facilities and new timetables; while cascaded trains for other lines would be brought in to bolster service levels in the short term, there was also a long-term ambition to procure a newly built fleet of trains to service the line.

-Accordingly, an order valued at £155 million was placed with rolling stock manufacturer Bombardier Transportation for 30 EMUs, these were subsequently designated as the Class 379.
-The new fleet was procured with the intent to supplement, rather than replace, the majority of the line's existing rolling stock, and thus represented a significant increase in capacity on the WAML.
-The Class 379 had been ordered as a part of the wider NXEA Service Improvement Plan, which was enacted to expand capacity on the heavily crowded lines into London Liverpool Street.
-Originally, the fleet was to be owned by Macquarie European Rail, however, as a consequence of Akiem's acquisition of Macquarie's assets, the Class 379 came into Akiem's ownership immediately upon their induction.
-A key service that the type was procured for was the Stansted Express, from which National Express was reportedly deriving roughly 20 percent of its revenue from operating.
+Accordingly, an order valued at £155 million was placed in 2009 with rolling stock manufacturer Bombardier Transportation for 30 EMUs, these were subsequently designated as the Class 379.
+The trains had been ordered as a part of the wider NXEA Service Improvement Plan, which was enacted to expand capacity on the heavily crowded lines into London Liverpool Street.
+They would supplement, rather than replace, the majority of the line's existing rolling stock, and thus represented a significant increase in capacity on the WAML.
+A key service that the type was procured for was the Stansted Express, from which National Express East Anglia was reportedly deriving roughly 20 percent of its revenue from operating.

-All members of the class were manufactured at Bombardier Transportation Derby Litchurch Lane Works; the first unit was formally unveiled on 13 October 2010.
+The trains were manufactured at Bombardier Transportation Derby Litchurch Lane Works; the first unit was formally unveiled on 13 October 2010.
 Testing of this initial unit commenced shortly thereafter, after which it was returned to Derby to receive its final fittings.
 Deliveries of the fleet were at a consistent pace through to the final Class 379 being handed over during August 2011.

-Formation

-The thirty Class 379 series consists of four car multiple units, semi permanently formed as DMSO-MSO-PTSO-DMCO.

-Units are numbered 379001 to 379030, with individual vehicles being numbered in the following ranges: